 Common Errors for Forms

-A common error found for the employer settings are incorrect company names or EIN.
+A common error found for the employer settings is incorrect company names or EIN.

 - From the menu, expand Setup then click